Updated: Oct. 10, 2022

 Let’s say you added a Patagonia sweater to your Amazon shopping cart but logged off before making the purchase.
 With third-party cookies enabled, you'd likely see a banner ad for that same sweater or a pop-up for Patagonia.com when you pull up your browser to read the news later in the day.
 If you then log back in to Amazon and complete the checkout process, third-party cookies are attributed to Amazon’s sale.

+Another example is an e-commerce platform.
 On the popular home decor site Wayfair.com, users can browse and purchase as guests.
 But Wayfair rewards account holders with discount codes, personalized product suggestions, the ability to save items to wish lists, and the storage and retention of their payment and shipping information.
-At every sign-up or login, your customers clearly consent to be plugged in to the experiences your website or app offers.
-And at every sign-up or login, the more ease, personalization, and reward they enjoy for being a returning customer.
-These rewards win loyalty and increase the customer’s lifetime value to the brand.

 Finally, first-party cookies allow for content recommendations.
 Leveraging your data management platform with another MarTech tool, such as a proprietary recommendation engine, can help you suggest content to your customers based on their on-page interactions.
 This solves the problem of first-party data marketing in a vacuum.
 Aggregating data from customers who frequent one section of your website may show that they also purchase from another category (e.g., evening gowns and jewelry pages).
 Or the data might indicate that customers active on your brand’s social media account are more likely to share your blog posts and updates with their networks.